Tim Ryan – OH13

 Wikipedia

 Timothy John Ryan (born July 16, 1973) is an American politician who served as a U.S. representative for Ohio from 2003 to 2023.
 A member of the Democratic Party, he represented Ohio’s 13th congressional district from 2013 to 2023, having previously represented Ohio’s 17th congressional district from 2003 to 2013.
 Ryan’s district included a large swath of northeastern Ohio, from Youngstown to Akron.
-He was the Democratic nominee in the 2022 United States Senate election in Ohio.
+He was the Democratic nominee in the 2022 United States Senate election in Ohio, which he lost to JD Vance.

 Born in Niles, Ohio, Ryan worked as an aide to U.S. Representative Jim Traficant after studying political science at Bowling Green State University, and earned a Juris Doctor from the University of New Hampshire School of Law.
 He served in the Ohio Senate from 2001 to 2002 before winning the election to succeed Traficant.